Art Enables Us to Find Ourselves and Lose Ourselves at the Same Time

 Highly sensitive people often find it challenging to express themselves verbally, which is where art therapy comes in.

-Art Therapy is a therapeutic modality that involves an art therapist and client working with the creative art making process to support a client’s physical, mental, emotional, and spiritual well-being.
-Working with the creative process allows people to reach deeper levels of healing that talk therapy alone cannot always do.
+Art therapy is a therapeutic modality that involves an art therapist and client working with the creative art-making process to support physical, mental, emotional, and spiritual well-being.
+By working with the creative process, art therapy can help people reach deeper levels of healing that talk therapy alone cannot always achieve.

 If you’re having trouble expressing yourself verbally, art therapy can help you communicate your thoughts and emotions without words.
 There are many reasons why someone may have difficulty verbalizing their emotions, such as not being used to expressing how they feel, needing more time to feel safe to open up, or having gone through a traumatic event.